Lagrangian cobordism functor in microlocal sheaf theory I: Introduction

 As is already mentioned at the beginning, all Lagrangians and Legendrians in this paper are equipped with Maslov data.
 We say that a Lagrangian cobordism $L$ is from $\Lambda_-$ to $\Lambda_+$ if $\Lambda_+$ is at the convex end and $\Lambda_-$ is at the concave end.

-Categorical conventions: All categories in this paper are dg categories, and all functors will be functors in dg categories. $Sh, \mu Sh$ are the dg categories consisting of all possibly unbounded complexes of sheaves, $Sh^c, \mu Sh^c$ are the dg subcategories of compact objects, and $Sh^b, \mu Sh^b$ are the dg subcategories of proper objects, or all complexes with bounded perfect cohomologies.
+Categorical conventions: All categories in this paper are dg categories, and all functors will be functors in dg categories. $Sh_{-}, \mu Sh_{-}$ are the dg categories consisting of all possibly unbounded complexes of sheaves with prescribed (isotropic) singular support, $Sh^c_{-}, \mu Sh^c_{-}$ are the dg subcategories of compact objects, and $Sh^b_{-}, \mu Sh^b_{-}$ are the dg subcategories of proper objects.
 They are all localized along acyclic objects.